ibm-cloud-docs/secrets-manager/vault-dedicated/vault-dedicated-apis.md

 Admin tokens provide root-level access to your Vault Dedicated cluster and are required for initial setup and administrative operations.

 Admin tokens should be treated as highly sensitive credentials.
 Generate them only when needed for administrative tasks, and revoke them immediately after use.
+Tokens are valid for 1 hour.
 {: important}

 ### Generating an admin token in the UI